 The primary duty of SRs is to serve as voting members on the CSSC, with the distinction that the term length is only two years.
 During this time, student representatives are expected to aid in discussions brought to the committee, vote on matters as needed, and hold subcommittee positions if applicable.
-SRs also serve the community by voicing undergraduate and graduate perspectives on the CEDAR Diversity, Equity, and Inclusion (DEI) task force.
+SRs also serve the community by voicing undergraduate and graduate perspectives on the CEDAR Merit and Training for Research, Innovation, and eXcellence

+(MATRIX) Working Group.
 In these roles, student representatives provide input from the perspective of newer community members to guide the CSSC in its decision-making regarding the science progress and direction and the well-being of the community at large.